 He Mni Can / Barn Bluff

 The Dakota consider its a sacred space where first creation happened.
-For this reason, Red Wing has worked closely with the Dakota community to protect and respect burial spaces, add storytelling signs and Columns of Dialogue to help visitors enjoy the beauty of the area while respecting its sacred significance.
+For this reason, the town has worked closely with the Dakota community to protect and respect burial spaces, add storytelling signs and Columns of Dialogue to help visitors enjoy the beauty of the area while respecting its sacred significance.
 Learn More Here.

 Frontenac State Park